- Student-teacher ratio: 13:1

 - 89%+ of faculty hold advanced and doctorate degrees

-- Xaverian Service – Approved community service is required at each grade level:
+- Xaverian Service: minimum 20 hours of approved community service required at each grade level

 Good Counsel’s curriculum is rooted in the teachings of the Roman Catholic Church, including a belief in the dignity and uniqueness of each individual.
 This belief guides our challenging curriculum—students receive an education that prepares them for the rigors of college while continuously developing their skills in the areas about which they are most passionate.